 Avoid Conviction & Avoid the Ignition Interlock Device

 A Skilled & Highly Trained Houston Drunk Driving Lawyer

-Attorney Tad Nelson will carefully review & examine all the evidence in your case.
-The tests, the conditions in which your test was administered, the integrity of the alcohol detection equipment used by law enforcement, and all potential for false positives will be closely reviewed by our legal team.
+Attorney Tad A. Nelson will carefully review & examine all the evidence in your case.
+Our legal team will carefully study the tests, the conditions in which your test was administered, the integrity of the alcohol detection equipment used by law enforcement, and all potential for false positives.

 Attorney Tad Nelson is Board Certified® by the Texas Board of Legal Specialization in Criminal Law, a distinction enjoyed by a small percentage of the best lawyers in Texas.